 Mandy Roche, Practice Manager.
 Hazelwood Group Practice, 27 Parkfield Road, Coleshill, B46 3LD

 Change of Details

-It is important that you tell the person treating you if any of your details such as your name or address have changed or if any of your details such as date of birth is incorrect in order for this to be amended.
-You have a responsibility to inform us of any changes so our records are accurate and up to date for you.
+It is important that you tell the person treating you if any of your details such as your name or address have changed or if any of your details are incorrect in order for this to be amended.
+Please inform us of any changes so our records for you are accurate and up to date.

 The Data Protection Act 1998 requires organisations to register a notification with the Information Commissioner to describe the purposes for which they process personal and sensitive information.
-This information is publicly available on the Information Commissioners Office website www.ico.org.uk.
-The practice is registered with the Information Commissioners Office (ICO).

 Who is the Data Controller?

 The Data Controller, responsible for keeping your information secure and confidential is the Judith Jordan, Arden & GEM Head of Integrated Governance, email: firstname.lastname@example.org or Tel: 0121 611 0730.
 Any changes to this notice will be published on our website and displayed in prominent notices in the surgery.